 The 10 best things to do in Berlin

-Berlin has become a modern metropolis.
-A place where history and trendy lifestyles go hand in hand.
-A beautiful city where the streetscape is brimming with hip people, art, cafés and culture you won’t find anywhere else in the world.
+Berlin is a modern metropolis – a place where history and trendy lifestyles go hand in hand.
+A beautiful city where the streetscape is brimming with hip people, art, cafés, and culture you won’t find anywhere else.

 1. East Side Gallery

-At 1,316 metres, the East Side Gallery is the longest and most well-preserved part of the Berlin Wall.
+At 1,316 metres, the East Side Gallery is the longest and best-preserved part of the Berlin Wall.

-Tourists flock here, and with good reason – it’s a must-visit if you’re in Berlin for the first time.
-Local artists have decorated the wall with colourful and, in places, poignant graffiti.
+Tourists flock here, and with good reason.
+Local artists have decorated the wall with colourful, poignant graffiti.

 2. Drink a “milchkaffee”

-This is the Berliners’ version of a latte, which is served in a large glass at outdoor cafés or trendy coffee bars.
-You could even take one to go, and enjoy a stroll along the River Spree and its views of the spectacular Berlin Cathedral.
+This is the Berliners’ version of a latte, which is served in a large glass at outdoor cafés and trendy coffee bars.
+Why not take one to go, and enjoy a stroll along the River Spree and enjoy the views of the spectacular Berlin Cathedral?

-It’s not one of the most famous, but certainly one of the best things to do in Berlin, especially if you’re visiting on a girly weekend with some of your close pals.
+It’s not one of the most famous, but it’s certainly one of the best things to do in Berlin, especially if you’re visiting on a girl’s weekend.

 3. Unter den Linden

 Unter den Linden is a long boulevard surrounded by beautiful trees in the Mitte district of Berlin.
-This is the city’s historical heart, so be sure to make the most of the sights here.
+This is the city’s historical heart, so be sure to pay it a visit.